James Gordon discusses the launch of the ATO's Justified Trust initiative and its implementation in two parallel workstreams – Top 100 and Top 1000.

 These taxpayers are subject to ongoing engagement and review through Pre-lodgement Compliance Reviews (PCRs) or Annual Compliance Arrangements (ACAs).
 These engagements will have a greater focus on tax performance and tax governance this year, in addition to the tax risks and significant transactions that are already a core part of these reviews.

 The second workstream is being implemented across the Top 1000 below the Top 100.
 This is also built around Justified Trust and is known as the “Tax Performance Program”.
 Letters have already been released on this to the first taxpayers under review.
 Anecdotally, so far many (but not all) of these taxpayers, appear to be in losses.
-The process commences with the ATO sending a Client Experience Roadmap – a guide to assist taxpayers engaging with the ATO through a four month Streamlined Assurance Review.
+The process commences with the ATO sending a Client Experience Roadmap (PDF 89KB) – a guide to assist taxpayers engaging with the ATO through a four month Streamlined Assurance Review (PDF 69KB).

 Subsequent to this, taxpayers are receiving what can be an extensive Request for Information on the four aspects of Justified Trust: tax governance, book to tax differences, risks flagged to the market and significant transactions.
 On tax governance, this will include a review/analysis of controls and gaps against suggested better practices in the ATO’s Tax risk management and governance review guide.